 It is a way of eating that includes anti-inflammatory, antioxidant and detoxifying foods.
 It includes plenty of omega-3 fats and olive oil, soy products, beans, nuts and seeds.

-All these foods help prevent and reverse diabetes and insulin resistance.
-This is the way of eating that turns on all the right gene messages, promotes a healthy metabolism, and prevents aging and age-related diseases like diabetes andheart disease.
+All these foods help prevent and reverse insulin resistance and diabetes.
+This is the way of eating that turns on all the right gene messages, promotes a healthy metabolism, and prevents aging and age-related diseases like diabetes and heart disease.

 Exercise is critical for the improvement of insulin sensitivity.
 It helps reduce central body fat, improving sugar metabolism.
 Regular exercise will help prevent diabetes, reduce your risk of complications, and even help reverse it.

 Ideally you should do 30 minutes of walking every day.
 Walking after dinner is a powerful way to reduce your blood sugar.

 More vigorous exercise and sustained exercise is often needed to reverse insulin resistance or diabetes.
 Doing sustained aerobic exercise for up to 60 minutes five to six times a week is often necessary to get diabetes under full control.

 Interval training can be an added benefit to helping improve your metabolism and mitochondrial function.
 It helps to increase the efficiency calorie burning so that you burn more calories and energy during the time you are NOT exercising.
 This is described in detail in UltraMetabolism.